 Believing in the Bell-Shaped Curve

 We’ve been taught to believe a large percentage of the population is “normal.”
 In school, we learned about the bell-shaped curve and how most of us fell under the middle of the bell.
 We were taught that a few of us were at the extreme ends of the curve.
 But do we follow the supposed norm of emotionally and behaviorally well-adapted people?
 Do we rarely experience anxieties, depressions, addictions, problems with children, and marital dysfunction?
 Do most of us have balanced and happy relationships, devoid of significant strife and loaded with fulfillment?

 No Normal Found in Clinical Practice

-In over forty years of clinical psychiatric practice I have not found anyone who is normal.
+In over 40 years of clinical psychiatric practice, I have not found anyone who is normal.
 This is also the case for patients’ family members who do not seek treatment.
-This is true for friends, colleagues and their family members.
+This is true for friends, colleagues, and their family members.
 Every person has skews in his or her personality.
 These run the gamut from mild to severe in degree.
 Large groups of normal people are not found.

-Homer B. Martin, MD, and I studied several thousand people of all ages in long-term dynamic psychotherapy.
-We found people raise their children in lopsided ways via what we call “emotional conditioning.”
+Homer B. Martin, MD, and I studied several thousands of people of all ages in long-term dynamic psychotherapy.
+We found that people raise their children in lopsided ways via what we call “emotional conditioning.”
 This is a form of classical conditioning that shapes people emotionally and teaches them how to conduct their relationships.
-This leads people to react to life’s run ins in imperceptibly to considerably inappropriate ways.
+This leads people to react to life’s run-ins in imperceptibly to considerably inappropriate ways.
 We all make errors in judgments, choices of mates and friendships, and in raising our children.